 Lee went on to say, “Access to fast, high capacity broadband is no longer a luxury, it is a necessity, and from that perspective, it’s a travesty that rural Virginia has been left behind to fend for itself.
 Extending fiber-optic cable to our substations presents a unique opportunity for MEC to utilize those resources to the greater benefit of those we serve and, through EmPower, deliver the best in internet service to both unserved and underserved students, residents, and businesses throughout our service territory.
 Receiving the Tobacco Commission grant funding allows us to begin the substantial task of addressing the digital divide between Southside Virginia and urban areas, and provide a service that’s a difference maker and has a proven impact on a region’s social and financial health.

-MEC will deploy fiber cable to connect its substations from Gretna to Emporia and points in-between.
-The EmPower pilot program, designed to prove surveyed estimates and fine tune best practice construction techniques, will enable members within 1,000 feet of the fiber backbone to subscribe for the ultra-high-speed internet service.
-Entry level services at 50 Megabits per second (Mbps) download and 50 Mbps upload will be offered at a monthly cost of $65-$75 including a Wi-Fi-enabled fiber optic router.
-This speed and bandwidth will enable the use of video streaming to multiple phones, tablets, and televisions.
+MEC will deploy fiber cable to connect its substations from Gretna to Emporia and points in between.
+The EmPower pilot program, designed to prove surveyed estimates and fine-tune best practice construction techniques, will enable members within 1,000 feet of the fiber backbone to subscribe to the ultra-high-speed internet service.
+Entry-level services at 50 Megabits per second (Mbps) download and 50 Mbps upload will be offered at a monthly cost of $65-$75 including a Wi-Fi-enabled fiber optic router.
+This speed and bandwidth will enable the use of video streaming on multiple phones, tablets, and televisions.
 Further, as the pilot progresses, MEC will offer Voice over IP (VoIP) telephone service.

 The retail fiber-to-the-premises pilot will serve portions of Brunswick, Charlotte, Greensville, Halifax, Mecklenburg, and Pittsylvania counties, and construction is anticipated to be complete within 26 months, well before the 36-month period required by the grant.
 Upon the successful completion of the pilot, MEC and EmPower will evaluate the feasibility of expanding broadband service to the remaining portions of its electric service area and beyond.